Tuesday, July 1, 2025

 Chapter One

-He changes his name, if not his game, lives wild and free to make criminal choices and engage in illegal, immoral and adversarial behavior, no specifics, an uninspired breath of bad news.
-He is a free-floating evil.
-He is married to sadistic glee.
-It's his oxygen.
+He changes his name, but not his game.
+He lives wild and free to make criminal moves and engage in illegal, immoral and adversarial activities.
+He is an uninspired breath of bad news.
+He is his own free-floating form of evil.
+He is married to the sadistic glee of being evil, but it's for the oxygen.
+Most people classified as deranged would never admit to weakness in themselves, but Diablo is immersed in weakness.
+He has made it his strong suit.

-His impulses are a mystery because nobody acts out sadistically in a playground, or a public park, or a street (too often), not usually.
+He works on the understanding that the world is evil and cruel by design, which makes it dismal, and you should be adding to this.
+He is a mystery man because nobody acts out sadistically in a playground, or a public park, or a residential street (too often), not usually.
 The civilization prefers these matters be done in private.

-Nothing makes him happier than seeing others suffer, and the only thing better is when he gets to cause it.
-He knows evil is everywhere and he has always been part of it.
+Evil is everywhere and he plays his part in it.
 He heard of 10 Commandments.
 Whatever those are, he is for breaking them.
+Why only ten?
 The more commandments to break the better.
-He is tireless and never gets bored, dismayed, or confused in criminal pursuits.
-He lives for intense compulsions never to be restrained or curtailed.
+He is tireless and never gets bored, dismayed, or confused in his day to day pursuit of crime.
+He lives for compulsions never to be restrained or curtailed.
 He cannot stop thinking of evil things to do, and finding people to do them to.
 He plans with a single soul in mind.
 She is irresistible to his dark, hollow, empty (probably defective) heart.
-His Achilles Heel.
-She is a serpent tamer in his Garden.
+She is his Achilles Heel.
+She is the serpent tamer in his Garden.

 Moving forward is what sharks do, Diablo Dybbuk goes from drug store to drug store picking up prescriptions and selling narcotics to addicts, slip-sliding on a patch of winter ice, and spring ice, early autumn ice.
 He survives by travelling Canada to obtain prescription drugs, welfare cheques, and shady women wherever he goes.
-Diablo doesn't addict hookers and their friends to narcotics intentionally.
+Diablo doesn't addict the hookers and their friends to narcotics intentionally.
 But he would if he had to.
 The drugs sell themselves.
 He's not disposed to making people happy, and not in favour of it either.
-It brings a smile to his face to encounter a negative experience in others.
-This adds meaning to his existence.
 He's a leader.
 He's right in front at the beginning.
 God made the world, Who gives a shit?
-Then he meets Satan, and the show gets on the road.
-His motto is, “Don't get scared.
-It's gonna get worse.
-Much worse!
-And, Surprise, you'll never know it's happening."
+Then he hooks up with Satan, and the show gets on the road.

 The town has a bus depot, and a room at Fake Uncle Ronnie's shack, considered permanent by the social services department of the flat province.
 He presumes this will last for decades, long after he leaves the scene.
 Munchhausen mom was gone.
 He didn't know anything about her.
 Never knew.
 She managed to remain invisible his entire life.
 If she was sitting in front of him, he would not know it.
 The only occasions she made an appearance were to kill someone.
 So, not rare.
 Brief.
 Then she melted away.